Ramsey Theory and Bounding in Arithmetic: Equivalences of

-In Section~3 of an unpublished paper of Groszek and Slaman \cite{Groszek.Slaman:94} there is a construction of a model where $B\Sigma_2$ fails but $I\Sigma_1$ holds.
-One can modify that construction to get an explicit $f$ and $a$ witnessing the failure of $B\Sigma_2$ as above.
-Similar models are discussed in Belanger, Chong, Wang, and Yang \cite{MR4328699} and in Haken's thesis, \cite{MR3295326}.
+In Section~3 of an unpublished paper by Groszek and Slaman \cite{Groszek.Slaman:94}, there is a construction of a model where $\mathrm{B}\Sigma^0_2$ fails but $\mathrm{I}\Sigma^0_1$ holds.
+One can modify that construction to get an explicit $f$ and $a$ witnessing the failure of $\mathrm{B}\Sigma^0_2$ as above.
+Similar models are discussed in Belanger, Chong, Wang, and Yang \cite{MR4328699} and in Haken's thesis \cite{MR3295326}.

-\section{Weihrauch reductions from $RT^2_2$ and $SRT^2_2$}
+\section{Weihrauch reductions from $\mathrm{RT}^2_2$ and $\mathrm{SRT}^2_2$}

-In this section and Section~\ref{hirst3} we are going to show the two remaining results of Hirst using Weihrauch reducibilities inside $\mathcal{N}$.
+In this section and Section~\ref{hirst3}, we show the two remaining results of Hirst using Weihrauch reducibilities inside $\mathcal{N}$.
 We are going to consider some of the above arithmetic formulas as problems.
-The following theorem also appears in Hirschfeldt and Jockusch \cite{MR3518779} as Theorem~2.10 (8).
-It proves the second theorem of Hirst, Theorem~\ref{hirst}~(b).
+The following theorem also appears in Hirschfeldt and Jockusch \cite{MR3518779} as Theorem~2.10(8).
+It proves the second theorem of Hirst, Theorem~\ref{hirst}(b).

-\begin{theorem} The Infinite Pigeonhole Principle is (strongly) Weihrauch reducible over $\mathcal{N}$ to $RT^2_2$ (or even $RT^n_2$ but this will be discussed more Section~\ref{last}). \end{theorem}
+\begin{theorem} The Infinite Pigeonhole Principle is (strongly) Weihrauch reducible over $\mathcal{N}$ to $\mathrm{RT}^2_2$ (or even $\mathrm{RT}^n_2$, which will be discussed further in Section~\ref{last}). \end{theorem}

 \begin{proof} Colorings whose domain includes an infinite computable set $X$ are our instances of the Infinite Pigeonhole Principle.
 Let $C_0$ be such a finite coloring.
-Let $\Phi(C_0)(x,y)=1$ iff $C_0(x)=C_0(y)$. $0$ otherwise. $\Phi(C_0)$ is coloring of $[X]^2$.
-(If we are coloring $n$-tuples just ignore all but the first $2$ elements to get a coloring of $[X]^n$.)
-Let $H_1 \subseteq X$ be homogenous for $\Phi(C_0)$.
-Since there are only finitely many colors $H_1$ cannot have color $0$.
-So all integers in $H_1$ have the same color.
+We define the coloring $\Phi(C_0)$ on $[X]^2$ by setting $\Phi(C_0)(x,y) = 1$ if $C_0(x) = C_0(y)$, and $0$ otherwise (if we are coloring $n$-tuples, just ignore all but the first $2$ elements to get a coloring of $[X]^n$).
+Let $H_1 \subseteq X$ be homogeneous for $\Phi(C_0)$.
+Since there are only finitely many colors available for $C_0$, $H_1$ cannot be homogeneous with color $0$ (which would require all elements of $H_1$ to have distinct colors under $C_0$).
+So all integers in $H_1$ have the same color under $C_0$.

-Now we have a choice: what is our solution?
-An infinite set of integers in one hole or the hole with infinite many integers in it?
-In the latter case, let $\Psi(H_1) = H_1$ and we have a strong Weihrauch reduction.
-If the former, then we need the original coloring $C_0$.
-Let $h\in H_1$ and $\Psi(C_0,H_1) = C_0(h)$, for a Weihrauch reduction. \end{proof}
+We have a choice regarding the representation of the solution: do we return an infinite subset of a single color class, or do we return the index of the color class itself?
+In the former case, we can set $\Psi(H_1) = H_1$, yielding a strong Weihrauch reduction.
+In the latter case, we require the original coloring $C_0$ to identify the color: choosing any $h \in H_1$, we set $\Psi(C_0, H_1) = C_0(h)$, which gives a standard Weihrauch reduction. \end{proof}